Noh Matta Wat!: Season 1

-Introduction to the Diego family

 In Season 1, we are introduced to The Diego family.
 The family, of Garifuna descent, is a seemingly normal Belizean family.
 There is grandmother Tomasa Diego, her granddaughters Margaret and Lisani and Margaret's son Randy Diego.
 Margaret loves her son and sister.
 But she tends to believe the best in people, a belief that seems to do her more harm than good.
 Lisani, an independent but slightly naive girl, is studying and working part-time to furnish a better lifestyle for the family.
 Meanwhile, Randy dreams of becoming a performer and artist.
 He works with neighbour Dan Man, an established Creole entertainer who sees Randy's talent and nurtures it as best he can.
 Dan Man represents a sort of father-figure to Randy.

-The Steve Castillo problem

 Lisani and her best friend Rosanna Ramirez, a wayward Spaniard with a penchant for excess, are picked up by the American expatriate Steve Castillo.
 Castillo, himself a flirt, finds it easy to converse with both young women, and has little idea that Lisani is the child whom he abandoned in youth to follow his own life.
 Margaret, who had never told Lisani the truth about Castillo, is now forced to tell her and, in so doing, endure her hatred for a time.
 Steve, who vows in one of the scene in the last episode to be there for Lisani, is later accosted by thugs Juni and Luga, shot, and forced to flee Belize.

-Introduction to Clifford Rowland

 Randy, stressed about not knowing who his own father is, records the single "Daddy, Come Find Me".
 In an irony of fate, Randy and the street hoods Juni and Luga and the erstwhile drug dealer Ray Phillips were hanging out when the latter trio shot and killed a rival.
 Randy is framed for the murder, and in jail, finds out that the man who will defend him, Clifford Rowland, is his father and a minister of Government and that he and Lisani are in fact half-brother & sister.

-In the end, the family has been thoroughly tested in and redeemed by their love for each other.